Ceramics at Ball State is about community. Working together is essential in all aspects of the ceramic process.

 Next

-Ball State's art major (BFA) with a focus on ceramics provides comprehensive training in clay aesthetics while emphasizing complex vessel construction, figural sculpture, glaze design, and a broad range of firing options.
+The School of Art’s ceramics area provides comprehensive training in clay aesthetics while emphasizing complex vessel construction, figural sculpture, glaze design, and a broad range of firing options.

 Our programs are accredited by the National Association of Schools of Art and Design.
 Learn more.